Josh Ramirez

 4. ContentView

 SwiftUI view with a single video player filling the watch face edge-to-edge.
-AVPlayer chewed through the bundled MP4s in order.
-The screen is too small for a swipe — the tap is the entire interface.
+AVPlayer chewed through bundled MP4s in order.
+The screen is too small for a swipe-heavy interface, so the tap became the entire interface.

 5. Two gestures